amdlouss123/youtube-thumbnail-grabber/README.md

 ## How to Use

-- Clone this repository to your local machine.
+- Clone this repository to your computer.
-- Open `index.html` in your web browser.
+- Open the `index.html` file in a web browser.
 - Enter the YouTube video URL you want to grab the thumbnail from.
 - Click the "Download" button to save the thumbnail.